 - Isn’t sprint planning once a week time consuming?

-- Our team doesn’t have a formal sprint review or sprint retrospective session.
+- Currently, my team doesn’t have a formal sprint review or sprint retrospective session.
 We tend do all of that in the sprint planning meetings on Monday in a very succinct manner.
 For example: “Clifford, what’s the update on this story?
 Why is it rolling over?
 How much time is left on this?”

 How does long is your team’s work sprint?
 Do you think 1-week sprints would be effective for your team?